Hashim-Sobhi/ShoeShow-E-commerce-Web-Application/full_documentation.md

     The application will start a local development server, typically accessible on a different port (e.g., `http://localhost:4201/` .
 Check your console output for the exact port.

+---

 ## 5.6 Post-Installation Steps

-*   **Database Seeding:** If your application requires initial data (e.g., admin users, sample products), you might need to run specific SQL scripts or use a data seeding mechanism provided by the backend.  `db_script.sql` and `script_data.sql` for database setup and initial data [3].
+*   **Database Seeding:** If your application requires initial data (e.g., admin users, sample products), you might need to run specific SQL scripts or use a data seeding mechanism provided by the backend.  `db_script.sql` and `script_data.sql` for database setup and initial data.
 *   **Testing:** Once all components are running, you can perform basic tests to ensure everything is working correctly.
 For example, try registering a new user, logging in, browsing products, and adding items to the cart.

+---
+---

 # 6. Contribution Guidelines

 This section outlines the guidelines for contributing to the ShoeShow e-commerce platform.
 Adhering to these guidelines ensures code quality, consistency, and efficient collaboration among team members and future contributors.

+---

 ## 6.1 Getting Started